 Art 501: Midterm

-Then we got the exercise in posterization.
-For that we were to start with a black and white photo of ourselves with one major light source, and put it on a light box (or a window) cover it with tracing paper and start running our guage over it, concentrating on what was visible in the small hole.
-WHere we saw a division in the tone, we were to mark it.
+That one was the exercise in posterization.
+For that we were to start with a black and white photo of ourselves using one major light source, and put it on a light box (or a window) cover it with tracing paper and start running our guage over it, concentrating on what was visible in the small hole.
+Where we saw a division in the tone, we were to mark it.
 By the end of this procedure we were supposed to have a layout of our photo in 5 tones from white to black.

 It wouldn't have been impossible to do it straight, but I didn't own a lightbox and was not convinced that I wanted to sit all weekend trying to see through two levels of paper and a layer of dirty glass, plus a windowscreen, trying to find the edges, blind.
 So I threw the photo into photoshop and hit it with posterizarion.
-I didn't just use that version, but I did use it as a guide.
-I'd look at the print out for where the program put the edges, and then I'd see if I could find that division point on the photo, and then I'd try to follow the edge where I saw it.
-I simplified Photoshop's version to some degree.
+I didn't actually use that version, but I did use it as a guide.
+I'd look at the printout for where the program put the edges, and then I'd see if I could find that division point on the photo, and then I'd try to follow the edge where I saw it.
+I ended up simplifying Photoshop's version to some degree.
 But I did do the assignment myself in the end.

 From there we were to take a 15x20 inch piece of illustration board and transfer the posterization to that, including whatever additional elements we had decided to use to make the composition a viable self-portrait.

 I used a graphic symbol which I had come up with for some earlier assignments in pattern making, and an old set of instructions for doing celtic interlace, from back when I was still active in the SCA.